 "The purpose of a business is to create and keep a customer."

-It costs 7x more to acquire new customers than retain existing ones!
+According to Outbound Engine, it costs 5x more to acquire new customers than retain existing ones!
 And 82% of companies agree!
 This is exactly why growing a loyal customer base is key to success.
-The added bonus is that it only takes a 5% increase in customer retention to see profits jump by as much as 95%.
+The added bonus is that, according to Outbound Engine, it only takes a 5% increase in customer retention to see profits jump by as much as 95%.